LindaZollitsch/RDM-ZKE/rdm_LZ_v1.md

 {{1}}
 ****************
->* Measures in research data management serve to improve findability and traceability of research data and to avoid data loss with the aim of increasing the (person-independent) **re-usability** of research data.
+>* Research data management fosters to improve findability and traceability of research data and to avoid data loss with the aim of increasing the (person-independent) **re-usability** of research data.
 >
 >* **The first person to want to re-use your own data may be yourself**!
 Store, name and document your own data in such a way that you can find, understand and re-use it as easily as possible.
 >